mbaske/ml-audio-sensor/README.md

 Stereo: 10 batches * 2048 samples => 20 channels * 32 (width) * 32 (height)
 ```

 When sampling spectrum data, a batch contains values for a set number of frequency bands, representing a spectrum snapshot over that time period.
-If we sample raw amplitude values on the other hand, the number of samples depends on the system's sample rate.
+If we sample amplitude values on the other hand, the number of samples depends on the system's sample rate.
 Unity on Windows uses 48kHz, a 20ms batch should therefore contain 48000 * 0.02 = 960 samples per channel.
 However, [GetOutputData](https://docs.unity3d.com/ScriptReference/AudioListener.GetOutputData.html) requires sample sizes of a power of 2, so we actually sample 1024 values, resulting in a small overlap between batches.
 Alternatively, one could fill the buffer from the audio thread, using [OnAudioFilterRead](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnAudioFilterRead.html).
-I've opted for the main thread though, because it's easier to keep sample data synced with the agent loop this way.
+I've opted for the main thread though, because it's easier to keep buffer contents synced with the agent loop this way.

 Since the audio sensor component implements its own update mechanism based on `AgentPreStep` events, I recommend binding agent decisions to those updates, rather than using the ML-Agents decision requester component.
 The audio sensor component dispatches a `SamplingUpdateEvent`, containing the current sampling step count with respect to to the buffer length.
-The agent should listen to this event and request decisions accordingly, as the latest batch of audio samples will be available when it is invoked.
+The agent should listen to this event and request decisions accordingly, as the latest sample batch will be available when it is invoked.
 Check out the [example projects](#Examples) for how this can be implemented in practice.

 To enable **observation stacking**, set the buffer length to `decision interval * stacking size`.
 Buffer contents are read from oldest to newest.
 With a decision interval of 5 and a buffer length of 10 for instance, the agent would observe the following sample batches, corresponding to a stacking size of 2.
 ```